GeoscienceAustralia/dea-notebooks/Beginners_guide/README.rst

 Beginner's guide
 =================

-The Beginners Guide contains introductory notebooks aimed at introducing Jupyter Notebooks, Digital Earth Australia (DEA), how to load, plot and interact with data from DEA.
-These notebooks are designed to be worked through in the following order:
+The Beginners Guide contains introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot, and interact with DEA data.
+They are designed to be followed in order, as they proceed from basic topics to more advanced topics.

 .. toctree::
    :maxdepth: 1
-   :caption: Beginner's Guide

    01_Jupyter_notebooks.ipynb
    02_DEA.ipynb